What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 Has your jurisdiction implemented the Basel III framework with respect to regulatory capital?
 Are there any major deviations, e.g., with respect to certain categories of banks?

 Yes, Mexico has implemented the Basel III framework.
-According to the Regulatory Consistency Assessment Programme (RCAP), the latest issued by the Basel Committee on Banking Supervision, in March 2015, which is the most recently available compliance report, Mexico was found “…compliant with the minimum Basel capital standards,”.
+According to the Regulatory Consistency Assessment Programme (RCAP), the latest issued by the Basel Committee on Banking Supervision, in March 2015, which is the most recently available compliance report, Mexico was found “…compliant with the minimum Basel capital standards”.

-12 out of 15 criteria were found to be compliant, 2 largely compliant (regarding capital buffers and disclosure requirements), and one of them was not applicable (the internal models approach to determine market risk capital requirements), although Mexico has further continued its implementation of Basel III.
+12 out of 15 criteria were found to be compliant, two largely compliant (regarding capital buffers and disclosure requirements), and one of them was not applicable (the internal models approach to determine market risk capital requirements), although Mexico has further continued its implementation of Basel III.

 Are there any requirements with respect to the leverage ratio?